 A high touch sales funnel is one in which a real live person guides the prospect through every stage of the buying process.
 The sales rep may make first contact, educate the prospect about their options, and even get them set up with the product.

 A low touch sales funnel is one in which leads are generated, nurtured, and turned into a customer with little or no human interaction.
+This can be done with the help of automation or a sales app.
 That doesn’t mean they can’t get in touch with a human or that the process is difficult to navigate.

 On the contrary, the hallmarks of a low touch sales process are thoughtful experiences that gently nudge someone towards your desired action.
 It works well with lower cost items (less than a few thousand dollars in lifetime value).